 During our lives on Earth, Steiner taught, we must be ever-vigilant against the wiles and temptations of Ahriman and Lucifer.
 Steiner taught that Ahriman is particularly terrible, trying to lure us entirely away from spirituality into the gross emptiness of physical existence, where such delusions as intellect and technology loom so large.
 If we fall to Ahriman, we will lose our souls.

 So, Ahriman is evil.
 However, Steiner also sometimes taught that the demons are not truly bad, just different.
 They evolved differently from the good gods, and indeed they can be used for good purposes by the good gods.
-Thus, for instance, if angels or archangels ever want to know how to build a motor car, they can get this information from the Ahrimanic beings who understand such low matters.
+Thus, for instance, if Angels or Archangels ever want to know how to build a motor car, they can get this information from the Ahrimanic beings who understand such lowly matters.

 The good gods “must enlist into their service others who had long been alien to them, who had experienced a totally different evolution ...
 These beings with their different evolution I have called in my books, Ahrimanic beings. “ — Rudolf Steiner, TRUE AND FALSE PATHS IN SPIRITUAL INVESTIGATION, lecture 8.